 We see that Byte order is Intel = little-endian, so the least significant byte is sent first.

 Hence, the first data we receive is Byte 0, then we receive Byte 1 for example.

 So the operation we need to perform is this:

 We need to tell the CAN-hardware-interface, which bits from the CAN-telegram that must move into which parts of the data structure of the CAN_level_in_demo_rec.

 We have a total of 4 elements (Voltage_0, Voltage_1, Digital_in_0 and Digital_in_1).

-Each element contain the following structure:
+Each element has the structure:

-The data to fill in are therefore:
+Therefore, the data to fill in are:

 Note that for the first three elements, offset and size are the same for the CAN-telegram, and the CAN_level_in_demo_rec.
 But for element 4 (Digital_in_1) the offset in CAN is 33, whereas it is 40 in the CAN_level_in_demo_rec.

 Now we have data in CAN_level_in_demo_rec.
 But the data are represented as Quints, when in fact, they are floats (Voltage_0 and Voltage_1) and Booleans (Digital_in_0 and Digital_in_1).
 So we map from CAN_level_in_demo_rec to a structure of floats and booleans that we call COPP_level_in_demo_rec.